ghomasHudson/dumb-NLP-tasks/README.md

 # dumb-NLP-tasks
-A collection of random, silly, an just plain dumb NLP task ideas
+A collection of random, silly, and just plain dumb NLP task ideas